fedarko/qeeseburger/README.md

 ## Disclaimer

-Although I've looked at the outputs of this code manually, I don't have any automatic testing set up for it (yet).
+Although I've looked at the outputs of this code manually, the testing is still pretty basic.
 If you notice something funky with the output or behavior of this code, it's likely a bug -- feel free to open an issue, PR, etc.